Looking for the best Egypt Luxury packages? Check out our two weeks Egypt Luxury tour packages.

 We will reach Luxor in the evening.

-Next, we will visit Luxor temple in the evening.
+Next, we will visit the Luxor temple in the evening.
 Luxor temple is one of the most beautiful Ancient Egyptian temples located on the east bank of the Nile.
-The city known today as Luxor (ancient Thebes) was founded in 1400 BC.
+The city is known today as Luxor (ancient Thebes) and was founded in 1400 BC.
 For centuries, Thebes was the capital of Ancient Egypt.

 Another very exciting day in Luxor will start with a visit to the temple of Queen Hatchepsut and Deir el-Medina with the tombs of the workers who built the Valley of the Kings.

 The Temple of Deir el-Bahari is one of the most characteristic temples in Egypt.
 It was built of limestone not sandstone like most of the other funerary temples of the New Kingdom.
 Hatshepsut was the first queen to rule over Egypt in ancient Egyptian history (ca. 1473 to 1458 BC).
 Although many people, including royal family members, objected to the idea of having a lady ruling over Egypt she, through her many achievements, proved them wrong.
 Hatchepsut became one of the most important and successful rulers of Egypt.

 The Colossi of Memnon are two massive stone statues of Pharaoh Amenhotep III.
 They have sat in the Theban necropolis across the river Nile for 3400 years.
 The original function of the Colossi was to stand guard at the entrance to Amenhotep's memorial temple – a massive cult center built during the pharaoh's lifetime, where he used to be worshiped as a god-on-earth.